 When life gives you Kickstarter, you have to make lemonade.
 You have to.

 Next Saturday, I’m hopping on a plane and flying from Baltimore to Los Angeles.
 I’ll arrive around noon and have about one day to explore the area before I have to drive to a place called Writer’s Boot Camp in Santa Monica.
 There, I will take part in one of the most important two-hour events of my life thus far.
-I will meet Gary Goldstein, producer of Pretty Woman (click if you want to buy it), and (he says) some of his Hollywood friends.
+I will meet Gary Goldstein, producer of Pretty Woman, and (he says) some of his Hollywood friends.
 And it’s all because of a $35 pledge on Kickstarter.

 I don’t even know how I found it; maybe it came in the form of a tweet.
 But by some chance, I happened on the Kickstarter page that has turned my life upside down in the last few months.
 I mean that in a good way, of course.

 Thanks to Kickstarter backers (who we Marshmallows already knew were awesome), Mr. Goldstein wrote and self-published a book called The Writer’s Guide to Hollywood.
 Not long after I backed this project, which in itself will be indispensable, Goldstein announced that everyone who pledged $35 or more (I actually pledged a little more) was invited to a book launch party that he would throw and to which he would invite some of his Hollywood friends.
 I’m still not sure what that last part means, but I’ll find out soon enough.
 My boyfriend and I will arrive in L.A. next Saturday, attend the party on Sunday, and fly back on Monday morning.

 Next week is the last full week of my life in which I’ll be able to say, “I’ve never been to a Hollywood producer’s party.
 I’ve never met a Hollywood producer.
 I’ve never even been to L.A. unless you count a layover at L.A.X.”

 Well, I must say…none of this happened the way I thought it would.